-Flexibility of expectations about the process and others.
+The flexibility of expectations about the process and others.

 Ability to meet own needs, tolerate rejection, and accept a delay in gratification as a parent.

 Sometimes, families come into foster care and adoption with the sense that “everything is going to be all right” and “this will make our lives more whole.”
 While this may eventually be the truth, there can be many hurdles that pop up.
 It is important for those considering foster care and adoption to meet their own needs of self-assurance, self-appreciation, and knowing when to take time for themselves.
 It is also important for families to be willing to delay the gratifying feelings of parenting.
-Families who are able to embrace the long-term goals, as opposed to short-term ones, tend to find more satisfaction with their experience.
+Families who can embrace the long-term goals, as opposed to short-term ones, tend to find more satisfaction with their experience.

 Flexibility in the family roles and using resources.

 Children who have been exposed to abuse and neglect may not trust a male or female figure, depending on their experience.
-For example, some children tend to do better in homes where the father is the primary care-giver, while the mother is not.
+For example, some children tend to do better in homes where the father is the primary caregiver, while the mother is not.
 Families need to understand that their roles may need to be reversed depending on a child’s history.
 Along the same lines, families should also seek out and use resources that will help children placed in their homes.